marvinofneptune/Scifair/README.md

 * Data has been collected from a 15in Core i7 2.5GHz Retina MacBook Pro running Windows 7, with no other programs except VS Code running in the background.
 * All external communication has also been shut off, such as wifi and bluetooth
 * Each script contains data of 3 tests of 5 trials.
 These are named *scriptname_testnumber*.txt
+* Each trial time and average times are put in this order 'Counselling',' epiperipheral','semichorus','preexpectation','secondsighted','pasgarde','tuberculum','brumalia','songy','barrancas'
 #### Scripts
 Samplecracker.py is the base platform on which all other crackers are based.
 SciFairm209.py and SciFaircombination.py requires a config file: m209keys.cfg (included)